drufball/yosai/_drafts/the-hunt.md

 “No, but in _theory_ it should be pretty simple.”
 Hideyo knocked the sphere against her leg a couple times.
 There was a flutter of activity as the circles spun consistently for a moment.
 Hideyo's face brightened, but the rings quickly returned to their intermittent motion.
 Hideyo sighed and began scraping one of the metal bands with a small chisel.

-Chiyoko worked in silence for a moment before striking up conversation again.
+Chiyoko pressed on, hoping to keep Hideyo's attention.
 “Earlier today, while I was out ahead with Katsumi, she said something interesting.”

 “Yeah?”
-Hideyo didn’t look up from the detector, but she seemed to be listening this time.
+Hideyo didn’t look up from the detector.

+Chiyoko felt a flash of frustration and embarrassment.
+Was this how people in Hokko felt trying to talk to her? _I wish she'd at least **look** at me_.

+Hideyo stopped abruptly and looked at Chiyoko.
+Her eyes seemed distant for a moment, but she quickly shook her head.
+"Sorry, I get pretty absorbed in the things I make.
+Sometimes it's hard for me to pull my attention away.
+You said Katsumi said something strange?"
+Hideyo returned to her work, but now she made an effort to look up every once in a while.

-“Yeah.
-We were standing next to each other and she moved pretty quickly.
-I reached for my bow.
+“Oh, yeah.
+We were standing next to each other and she moved suddenly.
+My body sort of panicked and I reached for my bow.
 Just a little.
-But she looked at me and smiled.
-She said that you always take a step back.”
+But she didn't seem offended.
+She just smiled and said that you always take a step back.”

-“Yeah, that sounds like Katsumi.
+“That sounds like Katsumi.
 She’s always watching how others react to her.
 Like she’s deciding whether they’re predator or prey.
-Sounds like you passed the test better than I did.”
+Seems like you passed the test better than I did.”

 “Does that ever stop?”